FrancisBanville/ms_interpreting_probabilities/README.md

 false negative rates for all regional interactions.
 In the first metaweb, we set both false positive and false negative rates to zero to prevent artificially inflating the total number of links, enabling a more accurate comparison with binary interaction webs.
-This gave us a probability of regional interaction of 1 when at least one interaction has been observed and of 0 in the absence of any observed interaction between a given pair of species.
-In the second metaweb, we introduced a 5\% false positive rate to account for spurious interactions and a 10\% false negative rate to address the elevated occurrence of missing interactions in ecological networks (@Catchen2023Missinga).
+This gave us a probability of regional interaction of
+$1$ when at least one interaction has been observed locally and of $0$ in the absence of any observed interaction between a given pair of species.
+In the second metaweb, we introduced a $5\%$ false positive rate to account for spurious interactions and a $10\%$ false negative rate to address the elevated occurrence of missing interactions in ecological networks (@Catchen2023Missinga).
 We believe these rates represent reasonable estimates of missing and spurious potential interactions, but confirming their accuracy is challenging due to the unavailability of data on the actual feasibility of interaction.
-Observed interactions were thus given a probability of regional interaction of 95\%, whereas unobserved ones were assigned a probability of 10\%.
+Observed interactions were thus given a probability of regional interaction of $95\%$, whereas unobserved ones were assigned a probability of
+$10\%$.

 To build local webs of probabilistic interactions, we first recognize that local interactions must initially be biologically feasible before occurring at a